-“What we’ve done for the last four years is really make sure that we have built up a community around the festival,” Cato said.
+“What we’ve done for the last four years is really make sure that we have built up an inclusive community around the festival,” Cato said.

-Among the attendees at the event, which was held at Monika’s Café–located within the Kaufman Arts District, were some Queens filmmakers whose work was selected for this year’s festival.
+Among the attendees at the event, which was held at Monika’s Café — located within the Kaufman Arts District — were many Queens-based actors and filmmakers

 The cast of Short Steps primarily consists of US-born Hispanic actors.

-“We wanted … to show that we can tell [mainstream] stories that are not strictly for Latinos,” Aguinaga said.
+“We wanted to show that filmmakers can tell [mainstream] stories with a Latino cast, instead of creating roles and plot lines that are often typecast for Latinos in the industry,” Aguinaga said.

-The executive producer of Short Steps is Richard Calvache, an Astoria resident.
-He said that the film is essentially a different take on the classic“boy meets girl” story.
+Richard Calvache, an Astoria resident who was raised in Jackson Heights, is the short film’s executive producer and editor.
+He said that the story is essentially a different take on the classic“boy meets girl” narrative.